sagemath/trac_to_gh/Issue 9645.md

 # Issue 9645: Bugs in the computation of Groebner bases over the integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9645

 Original creator: SimonKing